 The most difficult aspect of this question is whether the “Christian” cults, such as the Mormons and the Jehovah’s Witnesses, should be considered different religions.
 These groups and many others are defined as cults since they deny one or more of the core doctrines of the Christian religion.
 At the same time, these groups claim to be Christian and do follow some of the teachings of Jesus Christ.
 Are their teachings on the person of Christ and the means of salvation biblically accurate?
 Definitely not.
 Does this put them outside of the Christian religion?
 That depends on how religion is defined.

-If a religion is defined as the worship of a God or gods, then the question becomes whether a sect that denies the Trinity is worshipping the same God as Christians do.
-Are they worshipping an entirely different, non-triune god, or do they simply have a different interpretation of the nature of the God of Christianity?
+If a religion is defined as the worship of a God or gods, then the question becomes whether a sect that denies the Trinity is worshiping the same God as Christians do.
+Are they worshiping an entirely different, non-triune god, or do they simply have a different interpretation of the nature of the God of Christianity?
 If a sect agrees with Christians that the mediator between God and humanity is Jesus Christ but has a different understanding of the nature of that mediator and how the mediation is accomplished, do they truly believe in the same mediator?
 If the answer is no, then we must begin to question whether Eastern Orthodoxy and Roman Catholicism should be considered Christian, considering they have a different view than Protestantism of how Christ’s mediation is accomplished.

 Perhaps all of this is getting needlessly complicated.
 Ultimately, the answer to the question, “Are there different religions within the Christian faith?” depends on how you define the word religion.
 Whether Orthodoxy, Catholicism, Protestantism, and all the other Christian sects and cults should all be considered part of the Christian religion is not really the issue.
 The true issue is whether a particular division of Christianity is following the core truths of historic biblical Christianity, i.e., the Trinity, the true deity and true humanity of Jesus Christ, and salvation by grace alone, through faith alone, in Christ alone.
 Ultimately, true Christianity is more than a religion; it is a relationship with God the Father, made possible through Jesus Christ, and sealed by the Holy Spirit.